-All applicants are invited to interview with the program.
+Applicants may be invited to interview with the program.
 Interview dates are based on the availability of both the student and program director.
 Interviews include:

-- Interview and program overview with the program director and education coordinator. - Interviews with one or two additional faculty members or laboratory personnel. - A tour of the diagnostic laboratories and classroom.
+- Interview and program overview with the program director. - Interviews with one or two additional faculty members. - A tour of the diagnostic laboratories. - An opportunity to talk with current students, if available.